bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

 You could try **easeInOutCirc**.
-It\'s hard to see, but it is doing something there.
+It&apos;s hard to see, but it is doing something there.
 Try these different animations.
-You\'ll notice if you spell them wrong, if I do, **easeoutCirc** like that, then it won\'t work quite right at all.
+You&apos;ll notice if you spell them wrong, if I do, **easeoutCirc** like that, then it won&apos;t work quite right at all.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 171.
 (102) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->